-Online (third-party) booking sites are proving an increasingly popular option among consumers.
-They allow visitors to compare different rates and deals on hotels, airlines and other services, thereby allowing them to make a more informed decision and get the best deal available for the same service or comparable service offers.
+Online (third-party) booking sites or intermediaries are proving an increasingly popular option among consumers when purchasing travel products, package holidays in particular.
+They allow consumers to compare different rates and deals on hotels, airlines and other services, thereby allowing them to make a more informed decision and get the best deal available for the same service or comparable service offers.

-With the anticipated gradual lifting of both domestic and international COVID-19 travel restrictions over 2021 and beyond, people are starting to plan their holidays and proceed to making bookings, often using third-party websites, which act as an intermediary between consumers and service providers (e.g. airline and hotels) and facilitate/accelerate the booking process while also sourcing the best deal available for a specific service, at the time of the booking or on that particular day.
+The beginning of each year is usually when people are starting to plan their holidays and proceed to making bookings, often using third-party websites, which act as an intermediary between consumers and service providers (e.g. airlines and hotels) and facilitate/accelerate the booking process while also sourcing the best deal available for a specific service, at the time of the booking or on that particular day.

 These third-party booking websites are known under various names, such as: online travel agents, booking engines, booking platforms, booking intermediaries, travel portals, travel marketplaces, fare aggregators, metasearch engines, comparison websites, etc. and come in different forms while essentially filling in the same role as an intermediary between end-users (consumers) and source providers (the suppliers of the service) in all areas of hospitality services.
 Some of these websites are provided by web/tech companies, while others can be established travel companies or tour operators.
 They can be national, regional or global.